openfun/ralph/docs/tutorials/lrs/partial-success.md

 | `partialSuccess=true` | Some | `200` | Report with `inserted`, `rejected`, `ids`, `errors` |
 | `partialSuccess=true` | All | `400` | Report with `inserted: 0` |

+In partial-success mode, statements that pass Pydantic validation but are rejected by Elasticsearch (e.g. dynamic mapping errors) are skipped individually: the batch still returns HTTP `200` when at least one statement is indexed.

 ### Example

 ```bash